I Thought I Was Done Changing Careers. I Was Wrong.

 Where We Are and Where We Should Go

-Collectively, at present, although numerous fields have repeatedly circled the problem, there is a broad recognition of system dysfunction and a partial recognition of water’s role, but no unified framework placing water chemistry at the center.
+Collectively, at present, although numerous fields have repeatedly circled the problem, there is no unified framework that places water chemistry at the center of broad system dysfunction.
 The soil people write about how water movement matters, the biologists write about how the water medium matters, the chemists about how water composition is changing, and the farmers about how system behavior is shifting.

-Further, their solutions—add carbon, add biology, reduce disturbance, optimize irrigation—do not go far enough upstream to change the water chemistry itself.
+Ultimately, their solutions, like adding carbon, adding microbes, reducing chemicals, and optimizing irrigation, just do not go far enough upstream to change the water chemistry itself.

 REVIVE: The Kory Resuscitation and Vitalization System for Soil and Garden Health